Dan (ancient city): Iron Age II

 In Iron II, the Northern Kingdom of Israel seem to have gained control over Dan.

 According to William G. Dever, the city's population was approximately 3,000 people during the 9th and 8th centuries BCE.

 Israelite city wall and gate

 The Israelite gate was built at a different location than the Canaanite gate.

-In 1992, in order to tidy up the site for presentation to visitors, a heap of debris was removed which dated from the time of the Assyrian destruction of the city by Tiglath-Pileser III in 733/2 BCE.
+In 1992, as part of a conservation project to prepare the site for visitors, debris from the Assyrian destruction of the city by Tiglath-Pileser III was cleared from the area outside the city-gate complex.
+The clearance exposed a previously unknown ninth-century BCE gate forming an additional outer gate to that complex, approached across a stone-paved plaza on which stood a low stone platform.
+The fortifications were enlarged in the 8th century BCE under Jeroboam II before the city was destroyed by Tiglath-Pileser III. in 733/2 BCE.
 A hitherto unknown earlier gateway to the city was uncovered.
 The entrance complex led to a courtyard paved with stone with a low stone platform.
 In the 9th century BCE, the podium was enlarged, and major fortifications were built, a city wall with buttresses and a complex gate.
 The podium was enlarged further in the 8th century BCE by Jeroboam II, then destroyed by Tiglath-Pileser III.